Groups with infinitely many ends acting analytically on the circle: Acknowledgements

 Recall that the stabilizer of $x_0$ is generated by some $h\in G$, which moreover verifies $h'(x_0)=1$; we set $b=\mathcal S(h)(x_0)$.
 From this we can define a new function on the orbit $X$ of $x_0$:

 \begin{pdfn} The \emph{Schwarzian energy} is the function

-(where the quotient $\R/b\Z$ can possibly be $\R$, if $b=0$). \end{pdfn} \begin{proof} We have to check that the function $Q$ is well-defined.
+(where the quotient $\R/b\Z$ can possibly be $\R$, if $b=0$). \end{pdfn} \begin{proof} We follow the arguments previously given for the function $N$.
+We have to check that the function $Q$ is well-defined.
 Assume that $x=g_1(x_0)=g_2(x_0)$ for some $g_1,g_2\in G$.
 By Lemma \ref{l:stab}, we have $g_1=g_2 h^k$ for some $k\in\Z$.
 Using the cocycle relation \eqref{eq:S-comp} and the fact that $h'(x_0)=1$, we find

 which is equal to $\mathcal S(g_2)(x_0)\pmod{b}$. \end{proof}

 An immediate corollary of~\eqref{eq:S-comp} is